-SCE-824 - Successful Money Management 0 units Prerequisite: None.
+SCE-824 - Successful Money Management

 This course will introduce students to the key concepts and practices of wise money management, including how to minimize taxes, maximize your investment returns and plan for your future.
 Students will develop a personal money management plan suitable to their individual income and financial objectives.
 10 hours laboratory; Positive Attendance.